 Jo-Jo’s skin condition became very bad with most of her body infected and she became quite poorly.
-On 9th March 2017 mother called the GP to see Jo-Jo at home who was by this time lying on the floor and not able to stand.
+On 9 March 2017 her mother called the GP to see Jo-Jo at home who was, by this time, lying on the floor and not able to stand.
 Her skin condition was very bad.
-The GP had 2 choices at that time: one was to get Jo-Jo to hospital immediately through A&E which would have involved a lot of hanging about and JoJo might then have been sent home.
+The GP had two choices at that time: one was to get Jo-Jo to hospital immediately through A&E which would have involved a lot of hanging about and JoJo might then have been sent home.
 The second option was to get Jo-Jo seen urgently by a skin specialist the next morning.
-The GP quite understandably chose the second option and also said this was not eczema but that it was Norwegian Scabies.
+The GP quite understandably chose the second option and also said this was not eczema but that it was Norwegian scabies.
 So the GP spoke to the consultant doctor and made an emergency appointment for the next morning.

 The ambulance came the next morning and took Jo-Jo to the hospital clinic where she suffered a cardiac arrest and sadly died that morning.

 Wiltshire Safeguarding Adults Board